ScottLogic/blog/_posts/2025-11-10-sustainability-in-ai-why-we-must-listen-to-the-smaller-players.md

 ### Sustainability must be put at the centre of AI innovation

-- Cost-effective and sustainable innovation in the context of limited resources by optimising efficiency and accessibility should be promoted.
+- Cost-effective and sustainable innovation in the context of limited resources should be promoted.
 - **Frugal AI** innovation offers a vision of resource-conscious systems that are functional, robust, user-friendly, growing, affordable, and local. [^4]
-- Federated Learning offers a solution by decentralising the training process and offers several advantages such as reducing the time and bandwidth required for training and inference and lower the energy consumption associated with long-distance data transmission. [^9]
+- **Federated Learning** offers a solution by decentralising the training process and offers several advantages such as reducing the time and bandwidth required for training and inference and lower the energy consumption associated with long-distance data transmission. [^9]
-- Efficiency should be an evaluation criterion so that ML practitioners compete to increase accuracy. [^10] Although this can also lead to a rebound effect whereby the more efficient models get, the more they are used.
+- Efficiency should be an evaluation criterion so that ML practitioners compete to increase accuracy. [^10] Although this can also lead to a rebound effect whereby the more efficient models become, the more they get used.
+- Research should prioritise developing efficient models and hardware.
+Improvements in state of the art accuracy are possible thanks to industry access to large-scale compute. [^11]

-### Use the right AI for the right need at the right time. [^4]
+### The right AI should be used for the right need at the right time. [^4]

 > Artificial intelligence should only be used in cases where it is the best technique to use.

-- Critically consider the necessity of using AI in the first place, as it is unlikely that all applications will benefit from AI or that the benefits will always outweigh the costs.
+- The necessity of using AI should be critically considered in the first place, as it is unlikely that all applications will benefit from AI or that the benefits will always outweigh the costs.
-- Choose carefully the DNN model, processor and data centre
+- The DNN model, processor and data centre should be carefully chosen
-- Lighten existing models and use faster GPUs [^8] to both reduce the environmental damage of LLM training while maintaining results.
+- Existing models should be lightened and and faster GPUs used [^8] to both reduce the environmental damage of LLM training while maintaining results.
 However this comes with financial implications, which necessitates further research to make sustainable AI practices more accessible.
-- Research should prioritise developing efficient models and hardware.
-Improvements in state of the art accuracy are possible thanks to industry access to large-scale compute. [^11]
-- Use short reasoning methods for inference, for accuracy and carbon saving.
+- Short reasoning methods should be used for inference, for accuracy and carbon saving.
 Long LLM reasoning does not mean accuracy and correct answers are typically shorter than incorrect ones. [^13]

 ### Smaller is better

 - [Smaller models](https://www.techcarbonstandard.org/guides/reduce-ai-emissions#model-size) are sufficiently powerful for many tasks that we entrust AI with, and are considerably less energy-intensive as SLMs trained on carefully selected data require less computation power.
 This is particularly relevant in the context of agentic AI where LLMs are excessive and misaligned with the demands of most use cases. [^14]

 ## References